eaeoz/website/exampleSite/content/posts/onlyoffice.md

 ***

-ONLYOFFICE Docs address is *https adress of public nextcloud address"
+ONLYOFFICE Docs address is *https address of public nextcloud address*

 Secret key *you can leave blank to disable it*